Preconditioners for Fractional Diffusion Equations Based on the Spectral Symbol: Numerical Examples

 In Figure~\ref{fig:1a} we present the scaled spectra of the resulting matrices, when the preconditioners $\mathbb{I}_{n_1}$, $\mathcal{P}_{C,n_1}$, and $\mathcal{P}_{\textsc{full},n_1}$ are applied to the coefficient matrices $\mathcal{M}_{\alpha,n_1}$ when $n_1=2^6-1$ and $\alpha=1.2$ (left), $\alpha=1.5$ (middle), and $\alpha=1.8$ (right).
 We conclude that the spectral behavior resulting from the circulant and ``full'' symbol preconditioner resemble each other, but the condition number is lower for the ``full'' symbol preconditioner, as seen in Table~\ref{tbl:table1}.

 In Figure~\ref{fig:1b} we show the scaled spectra of the resulting matrices when the preconditioners $\mathcal{P}_{\mathcal{F}_\alpha,n_1}$ are applied to the coefficient matrices $\mathcal{M}_{\alpha,n_1}$ with $n_1=2^6-1$ and $\alpha=\{1.2,1.5,1.8\}$.
-We note that the clustering of the eigenvalues of the preconditioned coefficient matrices is very good except for a few large eigenvalues, especially one for any given $\alpha$.
-The condition number is higher for the symbol preconditioner, compared to the ``full'' symbol preconditioner, however, as seen in Table~\ref{tbl:table1} both the number of iterations and execution time is lower for the symbol preconditioner.
-This confirms numerically that the term $\nu_{M,n}\mathbb{I}_n$ in the ``full'' preconditioner, has a negative impact on the performance of the preconditioner, as stated in Section~\ref{sec:main:prop1d:diffequal}.
-This is due to the fact the GMRES convergence rate largely depends on the clustering of the spectrum, and a few large eigenvalues, which might give higher condition numbers, do not degrade the convergence rate, see \cite{axelsson861}.
-In Table~\ref{tbl:table2} we present the results for the following preconditioners \begin{itemize} \item First derivative ($\mathcal{P}_{1,n_1}$): Tridiagonal preconditioner based on the finite difference discretization of the first derivative, proposed in~\cite{donatelli161} and implemented using the Thomas algorithm. \item Second derivative ($\mathcal{P}_{2,n_1}$): Tridiagonal preconditioner based on the finite difference discretization of the second derivative, proposed in~\cite{donatelli161} and implemented using the Thomas algorithm. \item Tridiagonal ($\mathcal{P}_{\textsc{tri},n_1}$): Tridiagonal preconditioner based on the three main diagonals of the coefficient matrix and implemented using the Thomas algorithm. \item Alternative symbol based ($\mathcal{P}_{\tilde{\mathcal{F}}_{\alpha},n_1}$): Constructed by $\mathbb{S}_{n_1}D_{n_1}\mathrm{diag}(p_\alpha(\theta_{j,n_1}))\mathbb{S}_{n_1}$ and implemented using FFT. \end{itemize}
+We note that strong clustering of the eigenvalues of the preconditioned matrices with few large eigenvalues.
+The condition number is higher for the symbol preconditioner, compared to the ``full'' symbol preconditioner, however, as seen in Table~\ref{tbl:table1} both the number of iterations and execution time are lower for the symbol preconditioner.
+This numerically confirms what we mentioned in Section 3.1 explaining the equation (\ref{DM_analytical_presentation}), and the motivation of using a diagonal times a proper $\tau$ as preconditioner.
+In detail, this two terms preconditioner properly acts on the different sources affecting the spectrum of the matrix: the diagonal part operates on the spatial space treating the influence that the coefficients of the equation have on the matrix, while the $\tau$ matrix focuses on the spectral space and the ill-conditioning generated by the discretization of the fractional differential operator.
+Consequently, this better clustering observed in Figure~\ref{fig:1b}, is the reason that the preconditioned GMRES method (see \cite{axelsson861}) performs in general very well with this preconditioner.
+In Table~\ref{tbl:table2} we present the results for the following preconditioners: \begin{itemize} \item First derivative ($\mathcal{P}_{1,n_1}$): Tridiagonal preconditioner based on the finite difference discretization of the first derivative, proposed in~\cite{donatelli161} and implemented using the Thomas algorithm. \item Second derivative ($\mathcal{P}_{2,n_1}$): Tridiagonal preconditioner based on the finite difference discretization of the second derivative, proposed in~\cite{donatelli161} and implemented using the Thomas algorithm. \item Tridiagonal ($\mathcal{P}_{\textsc{tri},n_1}$): Tridiagonal preconditioner based on the three main diagonals of the coefficient matrix and implemented using the Thomas algorithm. \item Alternative symbol based ($\mathcal{P}_{\tilde{\mathcal{F}}_{\alpha},n_1}$): Constructed by $\mathbb{S}_{n_1}D_{n_1}\mathrm{diag}(p_\alpha(\theta_{j,n_1}))\mathbb{S}_{n_1}$ and implemented using FFT. \end{itemize}